paraschandra/AgriML/README.md

 ```
 $ npm i
 ```
-- Now, change the directory to backend and install all Python packages using:
+- Now, change the directory to the backend and install all Python packages using:
 ```
 $ pip install {package-name}
 ```